 He greeted the lady.
 “Madam, you are evidently distressed at the loss of your… companion…”

 A small crowd was gathering around her.
 Somebody was yelling, almost chanting, remonstrances at the balcony.
 Claud stood and forced his business card into the lady’s shaking hand.
 He was relieved to find that he was quite steady on his feet though he did not yet wholly trust this sensation.
 He needed to run straight to a hotel room and lie down on a cool fresh bed.
 “Here are my details Madam.
 My insurance is copious and it will cover burial, counselling and all of your compensation needs.”
 The bolder of the crowd were now trying to grab at him and he skirted nimbly through their fingers.
-His mind felt like oxygen which was so thin that he had to take ever larger gulps.
+His mind felt like oxygen that was so thin that he had to take ever larger gulps.

-The feeling that Reggie Quintus is currently experiencing is as powerful as grief, though it has crept up on him imperceptibly over the last week, without any of the shock which might alert him to its full force.
+The feeling that Reggie Quintus is currently experiencing is as powerful as grief, though it has crept up on him imperceptibly over the last week, without any of the shock that might alert him to its full force.
 Last Tuesday Alec was due home after midnight.
 He was flying back from Paris and he had left orders to have a supper ready for him.
 After Alec had still not arrived by one, Reggie’s annoyance at the cooling, damp food had contained the grit of apprehension.

 He looks back on that night as on a trek across hell.
 He had phoned Alec every fifteen minutes and the recurring ring had grown as familiar as a lover’s voice.
 He had sent emails; he had tried, hopelessly, to contact his boss’s colleagues and friends.
 This became the pattern of the subsequent days: phoning; waiting; calculating frantically; setting little deadlines for Alec to respond before he phoned again; alone with his lost, futile strokes on a great sea of loneliness.